MorganZhou73/MySpringApp2/README.md

 	3. load the compose to container and run (from either Command window or PowerShell ) docker-compose -f docker-compose.yml up -d

+		  -- or load and run myservice2 only: docker-compose -f docker-compose-service2.yml up -d

 	then, we can test
 		myservice2 : http://localhost:8081/